The security lamp in the hall cast a sickly green light under the door, so John had put a rolled-up towel across the gap to block it out.

 And then he was standing on his own.
 Of course he was.
 There was nothing wrong with his leg.
 Nothing except the ungodly amount of pain that sliced through it whenever he tried to bear weight.

 One step, and every nerve in his leg screamed in protest.
 He shifted his centre of gravity to compensate, wobbling slightly as he took another hesitant step.
 There were at least ten steps left now before he'd reach the kitchen.
 Eight.
 Four.
 Two.
 And then the safety of the sink.
-He clung to it like a drowning man would clutch at a life-buoy.
-The sharp icicles of pain in his leg had now ignited into soft licks of flame; but he'd won that round, at least.
+He clung to it like a drowning man clutches a life-buoy.
+The sharp icicles of pain in his leg had now ignited into soft licks of flame, but he'd won that round, at least.

 He was still acutely aware of the cane propped innocently up against the chair.

 Yeah, nice work.
 But how are you going to carry the tea back again?

 He only half-filled the cup, crossing from the refrigerator to the kettle without much difficulty.
 There was still more tea in the cup than his balance could cope with; on his third step back it splashed painfully over his fingers.